Our little art concept, at the heart of all we do together at the LAB

 Slow Parenting and styles of living mindfully.

-Harriet Poole: Founder of little art, Art & Story Explorer classes leader
+Harriet Poole: Founder and Curator of little art, Artist Educator

 In April 2014, Harriet opened up her magical little art suitcase in Berlin.
 As a creative and quirky artist & educator, she loves living the joy in the everyday and the playful.
 She sees a matchbox, potato masher or torch as wonderful little life tools to use to look at things at bit differently.